openpnp/openpnp/Calibration-Solutions.md

 * If the **Backlash Offset** and **Sneak-up Distance** are within **Tolerance ±**, the backlash compensation is switched off.
 Bravo for a superb machine!
 * If the **Sneak-up Distance** is smaller than the average **Backlash Offset**, the most efficient **DirectionalCompensation** method is chosen.
 This method is as fast and fluid as with no compensation.
 * If the **Sneak-up Distance** is larger than the average **Backlash Offset** but still acceptable, the still quite efficient **DirectionalSneakUp** method is chosen.
 * If the **Sneak-up Distance** is not acceptable, the classical **OneSidedPositioning** is chosen.
+It incurs extra slow approach moves and direction changes, i.e. motion is significantly slower.
 This is a sign that backlash is large and rather inconsistent.
 Check the brown dots in the first graph for how consistently accurate the machine _really_ is (no guarantees to uphold the wanted tolerance at this point).

 ### Move Time over Distance